-PriceMart Inc. Spartan Stores Inc. The Fresh Market Inc.

-Village Super Markets Inc. Weis Markets Inc.
+PriceMart Inc. Spartan Stores Inc. The Fresh Market Inc. Village Super Markets Inc. Weis Markets Inc.

 The Governance Committee concluded that North West's Director compensation was not competitive, as total Director compensation was below the 25th percentile of the Primary Comparator Group, and below the 40th percentile for the Chairman of the Board (the data point that is higher than 25% and 40% respectively, of all other data in the sample when ranked low to high).
-As a result, the Board increased Director compensation for non-management Directors in 2013 as set out below.
+As a result, the Board increased Director compensation for non-management Directors in 2013.
+No changes were made to Director compensation in 2014 and 2015.